akauppi/GroundLevel-firebase-es/README.md

 ### Firebase plan

-From Aug 2020 onwards, Firebase requires you to sign up to the "Blaze" plan, in order to deploy Cloud Functions.
+Firebase requires you to sign up to the "Blaze" plan, in order to deploy Cloud Functions.
 This means you need to give a credit card but does not necessarily introduce cost.

 You can still use this repo for local development and training with the "Spark" (free) plan, and an emulator.

 ### Firebase project